JANUARY

 International Albinism Awareness Day (A/RES/69/170)

-International Albinism Awareness Day is held on June 13th every year to educate the public about albinism, a condition that is largely misunderstood.
+International Albinism Awareness Day is held on June 13th every year to educate the public about albinism, which is a condition that is largely misunderstood.
 The United Nations launches educational campaigns on this day every year and typically invites people living with the condition to speak in front of the Assembly.

 World Blood Donor Day [WHO] (WHA Resolution 58.13)